-Camp MOJA, founded in 1977 by the Community of Christ Church, is a unique summer camp for children and adults with intellectual disabilities.
+Camp MOJA, founded in 1977 by the Community of Christ, is a unique summer camp for adults with intellectual disabilities.
 The word MOJA is from the Swahili dialect for the number one.
 Camp MOJA not only fulfills campers emotional and recreational needs, buts also encourages and promotes many social skills.
-Camp MOJA is a non-for-profit organization staffed by volunteers for a week during the summer.
+Camp MOJA is a nonprofit organization staffed by volunteers for a week during the summer.
 Camp counselors place the wants and needs of each camper as the “number one” priority for the week.
-Selfless love, exciting activities, many laughs, and the formation of new friendships makes Camp Moja a one-of-a-kind experience.
+Selfless love, exciting activities, many laughs, and the formation of new friendships makes Camp MOJA a one-of-a-kind experience.